zachary-peterson/web-sprint-challenge-applied-javascript/README.md

 1. What is the DOM?

+    The Document Object Model (DOM) is a representation of the HTML elements on the webpage.
+It allows us to play with the content displayed on the screen.

 2. What is an event?

+    Every single interaction with the webpage is considered an event.

 3. What is an event listener?

+    An event listener is a function that waits for an event to occur.
+Upon the event firing, the function is ran.

 4. Why would we convert a NodeList into an Array?

+    Array like objects don''t have access to array methods.

 5. What is a component?

+    A component is compartmentalized, reusable code.
+Extremely useful for turning data into preformatted HTML blocks.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.